-In 2020, we celebrate the 25th anniversary of the Rory Peck Trust.
+The Rory Peck Trust was established over 25 years ago to help freelance journalists and their families.
 Scroll through the timeline below to find out more about our milestones and achievements over the years.

 The Rory Peck Trust is established in memory of freelance cameraman Rory Peck, who was killed in Moscow in 1993.